Content from Working With Variables

 Transforming scripts into functions

-In the patient_analysis
+In the plot_patient_inflammation_option

-script we created, we can choose
+script we

-which patient to analyse by modifying the variable
+modifying the variable patient_number

 Can we use what we’ve learned about writing functions to transform (or refactor) our script into a function, increasing its usefulness in the process?